-Challenges: Drug traffickers take advantage of Costa Rica’s strategic location, porous borders, thinly patrolled waters, and lack of a standing military to make it a major transit country for illicit drugs.
-According to U.S. Department of Defense estimates, 86 percent of U.S.-bound South American cocaine passed through the Central American corridor from July 2012 to June 2013.
+Drug traffickers take advantage of Costa Rica’s strategic location, porous borders, thinly patrolled waters, and lack of a standing military to make it a major transit country for illicit drugs.
+According to U.S. Department of Defense estimates, 83 percent of U.S.-bound South American cocaine passed through the Mexico/Central American corridor in the first half of 2014.
 The Costa Rican government continues to express great concern over the increased presence of illegal drugs and related crimes, including street crime and the growing influence of Mexican and South American cartels.

-Costa Rica has the lowest homicide rate in Central America, so far avoiding the levels of violence experienced by its northern neighbors El Salvador, Honduras and Guatemala.
-Homicides dropped in 2012 but were back on the rise in 2013; authorities blamed drug violence for an 8 percent spike in the homicide rate over the first seven months, compared to the previous year.
+Costa Rica has the second lowest homicide rate in Central America, so far avoiding the levels of violence experienced by its northern neighbors El Salvador, Honduras, and Guatemala.
+Homicides dropped in 2012 but were back on the rise in 2013 and 2014; authorities blamed drug violence for the continued increases in homicides, particularly revenge killings between drug gangs.
 Assaults and other violent crimes were also up.
 In a country proud of its pacifist nature and lack of standing military, concerns about crime — and the recognition that it is a regional problem — have helped to justify security investments.

-Goals: INL programs focus on institutional capacity building to modernize the Costa Rican Fuerza Publica (FP); strengthen the government’s law enforcement entities to combat transnational trafficking and other complex crimes; build capacity in the justice sector, including prosecution of organized crime and corruption; protect Costa Rica’s maritime and land borders to promote legal commerce across borders; institute systems/procedures to address deficiencies in the corrections sector; and to create safe communities through combating gender violence, providing forensic investigative support and programs for at-risk youth.
+INL programs focus on institutional capacity building to modernize the Costa Rican Fuerza Publica (FP), strengthen the government’s law enforcement entities to combat transnational trafficking and other complex crimes, and build capacity in the justice sector to, among other things, prosecute organized crime and corruption.
+INL also aims to protect Costa Rica’s maritime and land borders in order to promote legal commerce across borders, institute systems/procedures to address deficiencies in the corrections sector, and to create safe communities through combating gender violence, providing forensic investigative support, and arranging programs for at-risk youth.